Experimental Validation of Provably Covert Communication Using Software-Defined Radio: Results

-Fig.~\ref{fig:log} presents Willie's detector performance.
-We employ the SNR estimation strategy described in Appendix \ref{ap:snr} and plot using the right ordinate.
-We then obtain the lower bound on Willie's probability of error $p_e^{(w)}$ by computing the upper bound on Hellinger distance between the probability distributions of his received signals under each hypothesis in Appendix \ref{ap:covertness}.
-We plot this estimate using the left ordinate and note that it is very conservative compared to the covertness requirement $p_e^{(w)}\geq1-\delta=0.45$ as this is, effectively, a lower bound \eqref{eq:cauchybound} on a lower bound \eqref{eq:tvbound}.
-Because our initial SNR estimate closely matches the value measured during the experiments as $T$ increases, Alice can transmit while keeping the adversary’s error probability close to the desired level of $p_e^{(w)} = 0.45$.
-This empirically demonstrates the viability of the SRL-governed sparse signaling approach.
+Fig.~\ref{fig:log} presents our estimates of Willie's probability of error $p_e^{(w)}$ in \eqref{eq:pew}.
+First, we obtain the lower bound on $p_e^{(w)}$ when Alice follows the SRL by computing the upper bound on the Hellinger distance between the probability distributions of his received signals under each hypothesis in Appendix \ref{ap:covertness}.
+This is, effectively, a lower bound \eqref{eq:cauchybound} on a lower bound \eqref{eq:tvbound}.
+We estimate the SNR for each trial as described in Appendix \ref{ap:snr}, calculate the bound, and plot the average over $N=\N$ trials on both subfigures in Fig.~\ref{fig:log}.
+The correspondence to the covertness requirement $p_e^{(w)}\geq\frac{1}{2}-\delta=0.43$ indicates that our system operates as expected and that the noise power level and loss are stable throughout our experiments.

+We also investigate the performance of the optimal detector and radiometer described in Section \ref{sec:willie_detectors}.
+For each trial, we estimate the threshold $\frac{\sqrt{n_p}\Delta\mu}{\sigma_0+\sigma_1}$ for each detector using Willie's observations as described in Appendix \ref{ap:snr} and calculate the estimate for $p_{e,\text{det}}^{(w)}$ using \eqref{eq:pedet}.
+This corresponds to Willie implementing the detectors using information on the squared magnitude $a_w^2$ of the gain on his channel from Alice (which we assume he has), as well as measurements of the background noise $\sigma_w^2$.
+We note that the Berry-Esseen estimation errors $\epsilon_{n_p,0}$ and $\epsilon_{n_p,1}$ are negligible due to $n_p$ being large.
+We report the averages for each detector over $N=\N$ trials.